fastrgv/hbox4/README.md

 -------------------------------------------------------------------------------
 #### skippable detail
 * The newest methods #[3,4,5], the secondary measure (pri0) also considers total moves as 10% of cost; I.E.
-	* pri0 := 0.9(pulls+HungEst) + 0.1(moves/4)
+	* pri0 := 0.9(pulls+HungEst) + 0.1(moves/5)
 * where the arithmetic is simply to stay within the current range limits of 0..700.
-* Note that #moves is typically at least 4 x #pulls; hence the magic number 4 used to equilibrate measures.
+* Note that #moves is typically about 5 x #pulls; hence the magic number 5 used to equilibrate measures.
 ------------------------------------------------------------------------------

-Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures somewhere beyond the halfway point since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.
+Finally, the round robin regimen that includes all 4 measures eventually drops the last 3 measures somewhere near the halfway point since corrals and blocked rooms must be permitted at the end of the reverse game, i.e. near the beginning of a forward game, and because the evaluation of the measures is costly.

 ### Additional algorithmic details